dcamper/terraform-azurerm-hpcc-aks/README.md

 		* Make \<ContextName\> context the current context for future kubectl commands.
 	* `kubectl config unset contexts.<ContextName>`
 		* Delete context named \<ContextName\>.
+		* Note that when you delete the current context, kubectl does not select another context as the current context.
+Instead, no context will be current.
+You must use `kubectl config use-context <ContextName>` to make another context current.
 	* `kubectl get services | grep eclwatch | awk '{match($5,/[0-9]+/); print "ECL Watch: " $4 ":" substr($5, RSTART, RLENGTH)}'`
 		* Echos the URL for ECL Watch for a just-deployed cluster.
 This assumes that everything is running well.
 * Note that `terraform destroy` does not delete the kubectl context.
 You need to use `kubectl config unset contexts.<ContextName>` to get rid of the context from your local system.